DanningtonSystems/Chocoflask/README.md

 - loading Chocoflask using `node .` or `node src/chocoflask` (yes, the Chocoflask/Chococore entrypoint does NOT have a .js extension, but Node.js will **still recognise it as JavaScript**).

+- (Optional) modifying the chocoflask.service to include your chocoflask location

 - (Optional) copying chocoflask.service to `/lib/systemd/system` and enabling it with `systemctl enable --now chocoflask`

 ## Creating components